cwhittl/mojohelpdesk-chrome-extension/README.md

 You must be a member of https://groups.google.com/forum/#!forum/collectivebias_devs to edit the plugin

+Public version of plugin is hosted at https://github.com/collectivebias/mojohelpdesk-chrome-extension

 Still TODO

-Gmail
+Gmail SideBar
   Issue with states and Portlet being Maximized...
 Currently you can't edit a form in a maximized portlet.